 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the Veterans Memorial (approx. 4.1 miles away); How Irving Township Got Its Start (approx. 6 miles away); Federal Fish Hatchery (approx. 6.7 miles away); Robert lhlang Post 537, The American Legion (approx. 6.7 miles away); a different marker also named Veterans Memorial (approx. 6.7 miles away); Early History of New London (approx. 6.7 miles away); Origin Of Crow River Dam and Mills (approx. 6.7 miles away); Green Lake Mounds (approx. 6.7 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Veterans Memorial (approx. 4.1 miles away); How Irving Township Got Its Start (approx. 6 miles away); Federal Fish Hatchery (approx. 6.7 miles away); Robert lhlang Post 537, The American Legion (approx. 6.7 miles away); a different marker also named Veterans Memorial (approx. 6.7 miles away); Early History of New London (approx. 6.7 miles away); Origin Of Crow River Dam and Mills (approx. 6.7 miles away); Green Lake Mounds (approx. 6.7 miles away).

 More about this marker.
 The marker has the Historic Site seal of the Kandiyohi County Historical Society · 1895.

 Regarding Battle of the Broom.
 Ojibwe (Chippewa) and Dakota (Sioux) nations had a long history of conflict for the control of the abundant natural resources in what is now Minnesota.
 (Minnesota became the 32nd state May 11, 1858.)

 Also see . . .

 1. Ojibwe.
 Wikipedia entry.
 (Submitted on October 31, 2014.)

 2. Sioux.
 Wikipedia entry.
 (Submitted on October 31, 2014.)